BrandonTabios/Professional-Portfolio/projects/Making-a-song-for-a-game-jam.md

 The song written was created in an application titled "Musescore".
 I was already familiar with writing music, as it was a hobby and activity that I spent my own time learning.
 Creating the song took me a couple of days as I struggled to figure out how to write in a style that was appropriate for the game in mind.
 In doing so I learned about musical techniques and ideas such as writing sinister songs with a sharp baseline for a more dramatic effect.
 In the end of creation I felt pretty proud and wanted to continue more projects as so.

+For those interested I made a video of the song here: https://www.youtube.com/watch?v=mryucf1tZ90